jcrout/TypescriptImportSync/README.md

 import { Service1 } from '../services/service1.service';
 ```
 If it can't find a potential matching file, then it just won't do anything.

+### How to use

+#### Visual Studio Extension
+Right click on any folder in Solution Explorer and click "Monitor Typescript" in the context menu.
+Click "Stop Monitoring Typescript" to stop and dispose the watcher.

+#### Console App
+Either start the app with the path as the sole unnamed argument, or type in a path at the initial prompt to begin watching.
+Press c and enter to exit the app.